Drug and Alcohol Awareness and Prevention

 - Providing apparent consent due to fraud or misrepresentation.

-Trained responders to allegations of sexual misconduct will keep reports private.
-These trained professionals can provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services available for victims, both within the institution and in the community.
+Trained responders to allegations of sexual misconduct will keep reports private unless mandated by law to report the misconduct to others.
+These trained professionals can provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community.
 Information about services and resources both on and off campuses can be found on our website at www.southeast.edu/rights-and-reporting-options/.

 Reporting an Incident of Sexual Misconduct

-Southeast Community College prohibits discrimination on the basis of sex, including sexual misconduct, in all of its education programs and activities, and applies to all students, employees, and applicants for admissions or employment.
+Southeast Community College prohibits sexual misconduct as defined above, in all of its education programs and activities, and applies to all students, employees, and applicants for admissions or employment.

-Reporting incidents of misconduct that occur both on and off-campus and involves an SCC student or employee and/or when the conduct negatively affects the victim’s school experience or overall school environment is investigated by trained staff.
+Reporting incidents of misconduct that occur both on and off campus and involve an SCC student or employee and/or when the conduct negatively affects the victim’s school experience or overall school environment is investigated by trained staff.
 Any behavior which causes the sexual abuse/assault of another person will not be tolerated and is a violation of the College’s Code of Conduct and may result in sanctions, including warnings, disciplinary probation, suspension or termination, of student/employee status, or expulsion.

 - File a Title IX Report with the College